Asymptotic Security using Bayesian Defense Mechanism with Application to Cyber Deception

 \if0 For an intuitive interpretation of Lemma~\ref{lem:pp}, consider the ideal case where $p^s_{\tm}(x_{k+1}|x_{0:k})=p^s_{\tb}(x_{k+1}|x_{0:k})$ holds at some time step $k$.
 This condition means that the state transition probabilities are identical for any type.
 In other words, the state does not possess information about the sender type. \fi

-Under Assumption~\ref{assum:input_obs}, which eliminates possibility of stealthy attacks, Lemma~\ref{lem:pp} implies that the actions themselves must be identical.
-This fact derives the following theorem, one of the main results in this paper. \begin{theorem} Consider the game $\mc{G}_1$ with detection-averse utilities.
+Under Assumption~\ref{assum:input_obs}, which eliminates the possibility of stealthy attacks, Lemma~\ref{lem:pp} implies that the actions themselves must be identical.
+This fact yields the following theorem, one of the main results in this paper. \begin{theorem} Consider the game $\mc{G}_1$ with detection-averse utilities.
 Let Assumption~\ref{assum:input_obs} hold and assume $\pi^{\tm}_0>0$.
-Then, every BNE of $\mc{G}_1$ is asymptotically benign. \end{theorem}
+Then, every PBE of $\mc{G}_1$ is asymptotically benign. \end{theorem}

 Theorem~\ref{thm:main_asymp_sec} implies that the malicious sender's action converges to the benign action.
-Equivalently, an attacker necessarily behaves as a benign sender after a finite time step.
+Equivalently, an attacker necessarily behaves as a benign sender after a finite number time steps.
 Therefore, the system is guaranteed to be secure in an asymptotic manner, i.e., Bayesian defense mechanisms \emph{can} prevent deception in an asymptotic sense.
 This result indicates the powerful defense capability achieved by model knowledge.